Skip to contents

 Before diving into this vignette, we recommend reading the vignette Introduction to LaMa.

-Here, we will showcase this approach for a basic stochastic volatily model, which can be used to describe fincancial markets.
+Here, we will showcase this approach for a basic stochastic volatily model which, while being very simple, captures most of the stylised facts of financial time series.
 In this model the unobserved marked volatility is described by an AR(1) process:

 Simulating data from the stochastic volatility model